Revisiting Audio-language Pretraining for Learning General-purpose Audio Representation: Introduction

 The success of vision–language pretraining underscores this promise.
+Models like CLIP~\citep{CLIP} and AIM-v2~\citep{AIMv2} not only power vision–language alignments, but also yield representations that transfer effectively to a broad range of downstream vision tasks~\citep{liu2023visual, minderer2022simple, crowson2022vqgan}.
+For audio, however, analogous evidence remains limited.
+Existing audio–language models~\cite{clap, LAION-CLAP, wavcaps, audiosetcaps} remain largely confined to retrieval tasks, leaving the community without a systematic understanding of whether ALP can serve as a practical route to general-purpose audio representation learning.
+Fundamental questions remain unanswered: how do different pretraining objectives behave and scale, and how does transfer performance vary across heterogeneous audio tasks such as speaker identification and audio event classification?
+The absence of empirical evidence regarding these questions has hindered progress and led to uncertainty of design choices.

-Models like CLIP~\citep{CLIP} and AIM-v2~\citep{AIMv2} not only power vision–language tasks but also produce representations that benefit a broad range of vision tasks~\citep{liu2023visual, minderer2022simple, crowson2022vqgan}.
-In contrast, audio–language models have not yet achieved comparable advancements.
-While existing models such as CLAP~\citep{clap, LAION-CLAP} excel at audio–text retrieval, their representations have seen limited adoption for broader audio understanding tasks, suggesting fundamental gaps in current approaches.
-We identify three key challenges that have constrained progress.
-First, large-scale, web-mined image–text corpora~\citep{LAION5B, datacomp} contain billions of pairs, but no comparable resource exists for audio.
-Current audio caption datasets barely exceed one million pairs~\citep{audiosetcaps, wavcaps, audiocaps, clotho}, often relying on captions synthesized or augmented by large language models, fundamentally limiting the scaling potential of audio–language models.
-Second, widely used audio caption corpora focus predominantly on identifying what is presenting in the audio, while lacking coverage of the rich hierarchy of acoustic attributes that define specific audio signals.
-For instance, captions rarely characterize speaker characteristics (voice timbre, speaking style), musical attributes (harmonic structure, rhythmic patterns), or environmental acoustics (reverberation, background ambiance).
-This imbalanced focus limits the model's ability to learn representations that capture the full spectrum of audio semantics.
-Third, prior work has primarily focused on contrastive learning~\citep{clap, LAION-CLAP, wav2clip} and evaluated on audio–text retrieval.
-Systematic studies on alternative pretraining objectives (e.g., captioning) and comprehensive evaluations across a wide suite of audio understanding tasks remain scarce, limiting our understanding of what drives effective audio–language pretraining.
+We identify three key challenges that have constrained progress. \textbf{First}, unlike vision–language learning, which benefits from web-scale image–text corpora containing billions of pairs~\citep{LAION5B, datacomp}, audio lacks comparably large open audio–text resources.
+Existing audio caption datasets typically remain at or below the million-pair scale~\citep{audiosetcaps, wavcaps, audiocaps, clotho}, fundamentally limiting the scaling potential of ALMs. \textbf{Second}, current corpora offer limited semantic coverage: many captions describe only what sound events are present, while providing much less coverage of other important audio attributes such as speaker traits, musical properties, or acoustic environment.
+This imbalanced focus limits the model’s ability to learn representations that capture the full range of audio semantics. \textbf{Third}, prior ALP works have focused predominantly on contrastive learning and audio–text retrieval benchmarks.
+Systematic studies on alternative pretraining objectives and comprehensive evaluations across a wide suite of audio understanding tasks remain scarce, limiting our understanding of what drives effective ALP.